fedor-rusak/svgGraphViewer/README.md

 * Then we render nodes so they are in foreground

 ## History

+## 0.21
+- whole graph can be moved

 ## 0.20
 - mouse movement coordinates tracked when necessary